CodeIntelligenceTesting/github-actions/run-fuzz-tests/README.md

 # Save Fuzz Test Results

-This action retreives the findings and code coverage for a campaign run and stores them in the files `findings.json` and `coverage.json`.
-Using the `actions/upload-artifact@v2` action these can be saved in a workflow archive.

-Note: The cifuzz GitHub App relies on this workflow artifact to post pull request comments.
+This action starts a fuzzers in CI Sense and monitors the result for a specified time.
+If a finding with configurable severity is found the action will fail.

 ## Inputs